Key Stage 3

-Each week, we provide Challenge and Support afterschool sessions for KS4 pupils for them to use the studio space and receive personalised advice on their projects.
+We run an weekly KS3 art club and also run supportive sessions for KS4 pupils for them to use the studio space and receive personalised advice on their projects.

-All our A Level students have access to the studios after school to work independently on their personal investigations.
+All our A Level students have access to the studios during free periods and after school to work independently on their personal investigations.